 No discussion of iconic Chicago foods would be complete without talking about deep dish pizza and quibbling over who makes it best.
 Is it Pizzeria Uno, the originator of deep dish pizza?
-Or maybe it's Geno's East, with their signature cornmeal crust?
+Or maybe it's Gino's East, with their signature yellow crust?
 Or perhaps it's Giordano's, and their double-decker stuffed deep dish?
 Each pizza is unique in its own way and all of them have a devoted fanbase, but with extra cheese, an additional layer of dough—and some aggressive franchising—many are now calling Giordano's Famous Stuffed Deep Dish Pizza the best Chicago deep dish in America.

 Deep dish pizza is traditional flat pizza’s heftier cousin.
 The crucial elements are still there—crust, sauce, cheese, toppings—but there’s more of it, and the ingredients are stacked in a different order in a deep pan, and baked for a long time, like a pie.